Prometheus-X-association/edge-computing/docs/design-document.md

 Assumptions:
 - two different contracts are considered: DataProvider - CloudProvider, DataProvider - Processing BB (DataConsumer)
 - consent: DataProvider, Private Data of User, Function which can be applied to the Private Data
-- consent related tasks are handled by the Processing BB in advance (Edge Computing BB is added to the loop)
+- consent related tasks are handled by the Processing BB in advance (Edge Computing BB with its connector is added to the loop)

 ## Configuration and deployment settings